daxlib/lib-quickstart-template/README.md

 ### 1. Create a New Repository from this Template

 - Click [![Use this template](https://img.shields.io/badge/Use%20this%20template-brightgreen?logo=github)](https://github.com/daxlib/lib-quickstart-template/generate) to create your new repository based on this template.
+- Enter a repository name that reflects the name of the library you want to develop.

+> [!TIP]
+> Need to develop more libraries?
+Simply reuse this template and generate a new repository for each one.

 ### 2. Fork the DAX Lib repository

+- If you already created a fork of the [DAX Lib](https://github.com/daxlib/daxlib) repository, you can skip this step.
 - Click [![Fork](https://img.shields.io/badge/Fork-brightgreen?logo=github)](https://github.com/daxlib/daxlib/fork) to create a fork of the official [DAX Lib](https://github.com/daxlib/daxlib) repository
-- The fork will be created in your GitHub account
+- Your fork will be created in your GitHub account

 > [!NOTE]
 > A fork is required to create a pull request from your repository to the official [DAX Lib](https://github.com/daxlib/daxlib) repository.
 We recommend keeping the fork name as `daxlib` to simplify configuration.
 If you choose a different name, make sure to update the `DAXLIBFORK_NAME` variable in the workflow file `.github/workflows/publish-package.yml`.